Approximating pathwidth for graphs of small treewidth: Proof of Theorem

 The statement of Theorem~\ref{thm1} on a graph $G$ follows from the same statement on every connected component of $G$.
 By Lemma~\ref{lem:Th-subdivision}, every graph in $\calT_h$ contains a subdivision of a complete binary tree of height $h$.
 Thus, Theorem~\ref{thm1} is a direct corollary to the following statement.

 \begin{theorem} For every\/ $h\in\setN$, every connected graph with treewidth at most\/ $t-1$ has pathwidth at most\/ $th+1$ or belongs to\/ $\calT_{h+1}$. \end{theorem}

 A tree decomposition of $G$ is \emph{optimal} if its width is equal to $\tw(G)$.
 For the proof of Theorem~\ref{thm:existence}, we need optimal tree decompositions with an additional property.
 Namely, consider a connected graph $G$ and a tree decomposition $(T,\{B_x\}_{x\in V(T)})$ of $G$.
 Every edge $xy$ of $T$ splits $T$ into two subtrees: $T_{x|y}$ containing $x$ and $T_{y|x}$ containing $y$.
 For every oriented edge $xy$ of $T$, let $G_{x|y}$ denote the subgraph of $G$ induced on the union of the bags of the nodes in $T_{x|y}$.
 The property we need is that every subgraph of the form $G_{x|y}$ is connected.
-While the fact that such a tree decomposition always exists is probably known, we have not found any reference, so we prove it in the following lemma.
+It is known that such a tree decomposition always exists~\cite{FN06}, but for completeness, we present a short proof of this fact in the following lemma.

 \begin{lemma} Every connected graph\/ $G$ has an optimal tree decomposition\/ $(T,\{B_x\}_{x\in V(T)})$ with the property that\/ $G_{x|y}$ is connected for every oriented edge\/ $xy$ of\/ $T$. \end{lemma}